 The first airlift of United Nations troops arrived in Cairo from Cyprus on Friday (26th October).

-The first airlift of United Nations troops arrived in Cairo from Cyprus on Friday (26th October).
+Background: The first airlift of United Nations troops arrived in Cairo from Cyprus on Friday (26th October).
 They will police the ceasefire between Israel and the Arabs.

 The UN Security Council voted to send a force of troops from non-aligned nations on Thursday (26 October).
 The force is expected to reach at least 6,000.